Matgenix/jobflow-remote/doc/source/user/errors.rst

 Job errors
 ==========

-Error may of course arises also during the execution of a Job in the worker.
-In this case the runner will not be able to tell it right away.
-It will need to first download the output of the Job and eventually extract the error from the it.
+Errors may of course also arise during the execution of a Job in the worker.
+In this case the runner will not be able to tell right away that an error has occurred.
+It will need to first download the output of the Job and extract the error from it.
 In this case the Job will first reach the ``DOWNLOADED`` state, and then will either become ``COMPLETED`` or ``FAILED``, depending whether the Job completed successfully or not.

-The kind of errors that can lead could be
+The kind of errors that can lead to this could be:

 * issues from the code executed by the Job
 * bad input parameters
 * unsuccessful calculation in the Job
 * insufficient resources allocated in the worker
-* a bug in the Job's code or in jobflow-remote but the possible issues would strictly depend on the Jobs being executed.
+* a bug in the Job's code or in jobflow-remote

+but the possible issues would strictly depend on the Jobs being executed.

-As for the :ref:`remoteerrors`, the Jobs in these state can be identified from the Job's list with the CLI
+As for the :ref:`remoteerrors`, the Jobs in this state can be identified from the Job list with the CLI (``jf job list``):

 .. parsed-literal::